 Older people living in and around Lowestoft are invited to find out more about the broad range of support services, clubs and activities available to them in the local area.

-Residents with physical, sensory or learning difficulties or mental health problems, along with their parents and carers, are invited to attend the Waveney Disability Forum’s AGM later this month.
+Residents with physical, sensory or learning difficulties or mental health problems, along with their parents and carers, are invited to attend an information event in Lowestoft next month.

 Members of the Lowestoft community will come together on Saturday 21 July for a performance of the Lowestoft Dance Map, an interpretation of the story of Lowestoft’s fisher girls through movement.

 Local young people can now sign up for Waveney District Council’s popular programme of free children’s activities, which returns to Lowestoft at the end of this month.